CarlosGFiguerola/Dublin-Core-to-Solr/README.md

      [Journal article (Unpaginated)] </dc:identifier></oai_dc:dc>

 </pre>

-We ca see fields, which are optional and also can have several values in the same record.
+We can see fields, which are optional and also can have several values in the same record.

 ### Solr Schema
 Solr looks for field features (data type, required or not, etc.) in a file called **schema.xml** or, in more recent Solr versions, **managed-schema**.